DetectiveMB/pyterrier_t5/training/monot5/README.md

 [1] [NOGUEIRA, Rodrigo, et al. Document Ranking with a Pretrained Sequence-to-Sequence Model.
 In: EMNLP 2020](https://aclanthology.org/2020.findings-emnlp.63/)

-## How to reproduce Light-MonoT5 [2]
+## How to reproduce Light-MonoT5

-To replicate the performance of Light-MonoT5 base on MS MARCO, you should use t5train.py with the same configuration as MonoT5 but with two differences:
+To replicate the performance of Light-MonoT5 base [2] on MSMARCO, you should use t5train.py with the same configuration as MonoT5 but with two differences:

-- Put number_df = 6400000, in this way we can compare with [Monot5-base-100k](https://huggingface.co/castorini/monot5-base-msmarco), which has been trained for 100k steps (and not 10k)
+- Put number_df = 6400000, in this way we can compare with [monot5-base-100k](https://huggingface.co/castorini/monot5-base-msmarco), which has been trained for 100k steps (and not 10k)
 - The only parameters updated during the training are the embeddings of the prompt tokens, i.e. `Query`, `Document`, `Relevant`, `true`, `false`, `EoS` (`End of Sentence` token) and `Colon` (`:`).
 You need to add the following code to t5train.py:

 ````